Cam Newton: Carolina Panthers (second stint)

-On November 11, 2021, Newton signed a one-year deal worth up to $10 million to return to the Carolina Panthers, following an injury to starting quarterback Sam Darnold.
-The deal includes $4.5 million that is fully guaranteed and a $1.5 million roster bonus.
+On November 11, 2021, Newton signed a one-year deal worth up to $10 million to return to the Panthers, following an injury to starting quarterback Sam Darnold.
+The deal included $4.5 million that was fully guaranteed and a $1.5 million roster bonus.

 In his first game after re-signing, Newton received limited playing action as the backup to P. J. Walker in the Week 10 game against the Arizona Cardinals but made an immediate impact, scoring touchdowns on his first two plays of the game.
 The first-quarter touchdowns came by way of a two-yard run and a two-yard pass to Robby Anderson, respectively, and helped the Panthers to a 34–10 win.
 In his return to Carolina the following week, he was named the starter and scored two passing touchdowns and a rushing touchdown in a 27–21 loss to the Washington Football Team.
 Newton remained the starter for the Week 12 loss to the Miami Dolphins, but was benched in the fourth quarter for Walker after completing 5 of 21 passes for 92 yards, two interceptions, and a 5.8 passer rating.
 His 23.8 completion percentage was the lowest for a quarterback with at least 20 attempts since Joey Harrington in 2004.
 In a Week 14 game against the Atlanta Falcons, Newton was again named the starter, but split significant playing time with P.J.
 Walker, ending the game with a team-leading 47 yards rushing and a rushing touchdown, but also having thrown an interception in a 29–21 loss.
-Newton finished the season with 684 passing yards, four passing touchdowns, five interceptions, 230 rushing yards, and five rushing touchdowns in eight games.
-He also lost all five games he started in.
+Newton finished the season with 684 passing yards, four passing touchdowns, five interceptions, 230 rushing yards, and five rushing touchdowns in six games.
+The Panthers lost all five games he started.

+Media career

+In 2016, Newton hosted All in with Cam Newton.

+In October 2024, Newton was hired by ESPN as a football commentator, primarily appearing on First Take.
+In August 2025, Newton reached a new multi-year deal with ESPN, which included an "expanded role" on First Take.